 - Request letters of recommendations (optional).
 Once designated by the applicant, recommenders may submit recommendations electronically through the Common Application.
 A maximum of two recommendations, based upon the order in which they are received, will be reviewed in the evaluation process.

-- Applying to the Honors College (optional).
+- Applicants applying to the Honors College.
 Transfer students may apply for admission to UMBC’s Honors College.
 Students in the Honors College obtain a rich liberal arts experience through honors classes and seminars and enhanced opportunities for research.
 Please make sure to answer “Yes” to the Honors College question located in the Academics Section of the Member Screen on the Common Application and complete the additional required writing supplement.

 - Send us an official final high school transcript (optional).
 If wanting to demonstrate previous course proficiency in a foreign language based upon high school coursework, please submit a final high school transcript.
 Official high school transcripts are required for applicants with less than 30 college credits.